datalad-handbook/book/docs/basics/101-115-symlinks.rst

 to manage the file system in a DataLad dataset (:ref:`filesystem`).

-.. find-out-more:: more about paths, checksums, object trees, and data integrity
+.. find-out-more:: Paths, checksums, object trees, and data integrity
    :name: fom-objecttree

    So how do these cryptic paths and names in the object tree come into existence?